phoenix-pb/FreeOrion-Chinese-translation/README.md

 # FreeOrion Chinese Translation
 ### Summary

-This Project is chinese  translation for FreeOrion to.
+This Project is chinese  translation for FreeOrion.
 Now, about 30% translation has completed.

 The Project include two files.
 One is stringtable file "zh-cn.txt", another is chinese font file "WenQuanYiMicroHei.ttf".